Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 $$a\ket{1}_C\ket{1}_T$$

-We can put this all together for a general two qubit system.
+We can put this all together for a general two-qubit system.
 So if I have:

 $$a\ket{0}_C\ket{0}_T + b\ket{0}_C\ket{1}_T + c\ket{1}_C\ket{0}_T + d\ket{1}_C\ket{1}_T$$